LE2P/pybsrnqc/README.md

   You can use other functions of the pyqcbsrn packages to plot and visualize the data.

   * Access to data
-    Data are registered in CSV files per month.
-There is a value each minutes.
-The names of the files are under the form `AAAAMM_brut.csv`.
-You can put all your data in a directory.

-    First, inquire the path of your directory and select the time period over which you want to observe the data.
+    Inquire the path of your directory (you can select the time period over which you want to observe the data).

-    For example if you want to have the data from June 2019 to April 2021 you can write the following code.
 If the period isn't specified all the files are opened.

     ```sh
     from pyqcbsrn import open_data as od

     df = od.open_all('./dataset')
+    ```
+     If you want to specify the period, put your data under the form `YYYYMM_brut.csv` and inquire the period as`[YYYYMM, YYYYMM]`.

+     ```sh
+      # Example to select data from June to December 2019

+      df = od.open_all('./dataset',period=['201906','201912'])
      ```

   * You can plot the data over the time period chosen with the current limits.